Holy Rosary Church (Manhattan)

-In November 2014, the Archdiocese announced that the Church of the Holy Rosary was one of 31 neighborhood parishes which would be merged into other parishes.
-Holy Rosary was merged into the Church of St. Paul at 113 East 117th Street.
+In November 2014, the archdiocese announced that Holy Rosary was one of 31 parishes which would be merged into others.
+It was merged with the Parish of St. Paul, based at 113 East 117th Street, and the church ceased to operate in 2015.
 The church was deconsecrated on June 30, 2017.

 Parish history

 The parish was established in 1884 by Joseph A. Byron under the direction of John McCloskey, Cardinal, Archbishop of New York, for the Germans and Irish of the newly developed neighborhood to the east of Third Avenue near the East River.
 The area had been served by St. Paul's Church on East 117th Street and by St. Cecilia's on East 106th Street.
 Since both older parishes were some distance from the newer settlement along the river, it was inevitable that the rapidly developing area would see the founding of two ethnic churches: Our Lady of Mt.
 Carmel on 115th St. for the Italians and Our Lady of the Holy Rosary on East 119th St. for the Germans and the Irish.

 The new parish was placed under the patronage of Our Lady of the Holy Rosary.
 A 35-year-old New Yorker, Joseph A. Byron, was appointed as first pastor with neither a church nor a rectory.
 He conducted a door-to-door census of his prospective parishioners seeking their support for his plan to create a church of their own.
 In March 1884, he purchased four lots on East 119th Street, between First and Pleasant Avenues, where the present parish buildings stand.

 Michael Corrigan, Coadjutor Archbishop of New York, presided over the dedication of the new church on Rosary Sunday, October 5, 1884.
 The address previously listed in older records for the same church building was 442 E 119th Street.

 Byron and his two assistants, Charles A. Meridith and James T. McGovern, lived in a rented house at 365 Pleasant Avenue until the completion of the present rectory.
 On March 29, 1893, Byron, 44, died from a cold caught during the building of the new rectory.
 Francis H. Wall, another native New Yorker, assumed the pastorship of Holy Rosary in 1894.
 He encouraged the establishment of Rosary Society, Sacred Heart League, Holy Name Society, St. Vincent de Paul and Young Men's Lyceum.

 The year 1898 saw the rise of the present stone church that Corrigan dedicated on Feb.
 11, 1900.
 Sports became part of parish life, and the Boys Club was set up in 1903.
 When William J. Guinan succeeded Wall in 1909, he established a training course for CCD teachers.
 Thomas F. Kane became pastor in 1916.
 He got the support of the Pallotine Sisters who had begun in 1908 St. John's Settlement at 361-371 Pleasant Avenue.
 Staffed at the time by nine Sisters, it counted 42 girls and 35 boys as its wards.